13.13 Safeguarding Disabled Children

 - Available medical information about health needs which may have a bearing on an Investigation

-- If there is a need for a medical examination, follow Surrey Safeguarding Children Partnership procedures, Child Protection Medical Guidance and relevant procedures.
+- If there is a need for a child protection medical examination,.
+This will follow Surrey Safeguarding Children Partnership procedures, Child Protection Medical Guidance and relevant procedures.

 6.4 It is important that efforts to meet these requirements do not unduly slow down the enquiry.

-6.5 In situations where there are allegations against an employee or volunteer in that relation to the child, referral should be made to the Local Area Designated Officer (LADO) and see the SSCP child protection procedures sections in chapter 7
+6.5 In situations where there are allegations against an employee or volunteer in that relation to the child, a referral should be made to the Local Area Designated Officer (LADO) [ see the SSCP Procedures in chapter 3.2].

 6.6 Agencies must not make decisions about the enquiries based on assumptions about the ability of a disabled child or young person to give credible evidence, or to withstand the rigours of the Achieving Best Evidence Practice Guidance.